 This park offers seasonal recreational opportunities, including hiking, fishing, horseback riding, paddle boating, cross-country skiing, and sledding.
-There are reservable picnic sites, tents, and a shelter, and a ball field to complement your outing.
+There are reservable picnic sites, tents, and a shelter, and an athletic field to complement your outing.
 What makes this park so appealing is the picturesque seven-acre lake partially lined with weeping cherry trees.
 Enjoy hosting a special event at the renowned site, The Casino.

 Nestled amidst the rolling acres of Silas Condict County Park, The Casino is an historic stone building renovated to restore its rich, authentic character.
 It is rumored that the building was a speakeasy in days of the Prohibition era.
 The Casino’s interior walls feature intricate murals carefully preserved to depict early life in the region.
 Original woodworking, mirrors, and fixtures add warmth and charm to any occasion, including weddings, birthday parties, reunions, and other special events.
 The interior is complete with a small stage, a large wooden bar, and kitchen.